Guides

 A list of file extensions the static middleware is allowed to read and return.
 By default, is just ".css", ".js", and ".mjs".

-Tecnically not neccesary if your components doesn't use static assets or if you serve them by other means.
+Technically not necessary if your components don't use static assets or if you serve them by other means.
+Requires the whitenoise python package to be installed.

 method get_source